Working as a Store Manager

 at Superdry take you?

-We offer 28 days paid holiday for full time Sales Assistants and Supervisors, and 33 days for Assistant Store Managers and Managers, inclusive of bank holidays.
+In the UK we offer 28 days paid holiday for full time Sales Assistants and Floor Managers, and 33 days for Assistant Store Managers and Store Managers, inclusive of bank holidays.

 Everyone is covered by our group life assurance policy.
 It’s worth 2x your salary.
 That means if you were to die while you work for us, your named beneficiary would receive a tax free lump sum worth 2 years of your salary.

-Everyone at Superdry gets 50% off everything bought in our UK standalone stores (not including House of Fraser concessions) and online, and 30% off in our outlet stores.
-You can only use your discount to buy products for yourself, though we do also offer limited friends and family discounts from time to time.
+Everyone at Superdry gets 50% off everything bought in our UK standalone stores and online, and 30% off in our outlet stores.
+You can use your discount to buy products for yourself, friends and family up to an annual spending limit.

 Every full-timer in stores gets vouchers worth £350 per year (split between summer and winter) for use in store or online, to buy the Superdry clothes you wear to work.
 Coupled with the staff discount, this gives you £700 per year of free Superdry product.
 Part timers get a pro-rated amount.